heremaps/xyz-documentation/docs/cli/basic-features.md

 !!! tip "Use streaming for faster uploads"

-    Using streaming via the `upload -s` option will significantly reduce the time required to upload GeoJSON files.
+    Streaming with the `upload -s` option will significantly reduce the time required to upload GeoJSON files.
 The default non-streaming mode is useful for troubleshooting.
 If your features are small, you can also try increasing the chunk size using `-c`.
+Chunk size for many point datasets can be safely increased to 1000 or more (the default is 200).

 !!! note "Feature IDs"

     Data Hub requires that every feature in a space has a unique id.
-(This lets you access features in a space using the API.)
-If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property.
-(Note that if you have duplicate records in a dataset at the same location, only the first will be uploaded.)
+(This lets you access individual features in a space using the API.)
+If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property -- if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
+You can define a new feature ID using more than one property using `-i`.)
     If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o` to have Data Hub use them.
 If you use `-o` to upload a new dataset, and a new feature has the same ID as an existing feature, Data Hub will consider it an update and overwrite the existing feature with the new feature.
-Note that many public datasets often have a "unique" set of feature IDs that are simply incremental integers which can lead to feature replacement that you probably didn't want.
+Note that many public datasets often have a "unique" set of feature IDs that are simply incremental integers which can lead to feature replacement that you probably didn't want when you are uploading multiple files to the same space.

 ##### Upload a CSV file